Food Price Increase Exacerbates Hunger

 More expensive food, more hunger & higher aid costs

-There are no signs that food price trends will stabilize in 2022, Schneider says.
-"The harvest prospects for famine regions in Africa and Asia are bleak.
-The affected countries must quickly prepare social security measures to ensure that people have enough to eat.
-In the medium term, they must invest more in their agriculture, because now it is taking revenge for the fact that too little was done after the last crises," Schneider demanded.
+The harvest outlook for famine regions in Africa and Asia, in particular, remains bleak, Schneider said.
+"The affected countries must quickly prepare social security measures to ensure that people can be fed.
+In the medium term, they need to invest more in their agriculture, because now it is taking its revenge that too little was done after the last crises," Schneider demands.
 Countries like Germany need to step up their support for hunger reduction and rural development.
 Short-term export stops for agricultural products should be avoided.

-Food price increases: how Welthungerhilfe provides support
+Food price increases: how WHH provides support

 To tackle poverty and hunger around the world, as well as the effects and consequences for people, food systems must be made sustainable and poverty-reducing, and disasters must be better prevented.
 There is a particular need for rapid action locally, such as building strategic reserves of food, ensuring the availability of adapted seeds, sustaining the promotion of innovative farming methods, advancing comprehensive risk management, or promoting measures to adapt to climate change.